 Rain is water, and that doesn’t mix well with electricity.
 Proper coverings and protections are critical for making sure your equipment weathers the storm.

-Weather events that bring significant wind and/or rain may also bring lightning.
+Unpredicted weather that bring significant wind and/or rain may also bring lightning.
 Make sure you have designated safe areas and an alert system in place should people need to take shelter quickly during your event.

 Every outdoor event needs an inclement weather response plan.
 Whether you suspect a storm may be rolling in or it comes out of the blue, proper planning can help avoid a potential disaster.
 Your plan should clearly define who will do what if a problem arises.
 If you have to evacuate the venue or cancel the event altogether, time may be a critical factor.
-Your production crew should be constantly monitoring weather and equipment during your event.
+Your production crew should continuously be monitoring weather and equipment during your event.

 If there is any indication weather may be sketchy, your AV team may elect to use specialized equipment that meets International Protection standards.
 IP-rated sound, video, and lighting equipment performs the same but has sealed housing that keeps out dust and moisture.
 Battery back-ups could come in handy, too.